-(Psalms 96:11) Let the heavens be glad, and let the earth rejoice; Let the sea roar, and all it contains;
+(Psalms 96:11) Let the heavens rejoice, let the earth be glad; let the sea resound, and all that is in it.

 Because the true God creates and rules over the universe so amazingly and wonderfully, the Psalm declares that it is fitting and proper for the entire universe to rejoice and be glad over the fact.
 The entire universe can be glad that the Lord is such a benevolent and wise Creator and Ruler over all, a Ruler who cares about and looks over the needs of every individual and all He created.